 Interested in becoming a sponsor?
 Click here to view our sponsorship opportunities.

 Support from businesses, organizations, and law firms across the country helps us bring the Indigenous legal community together to celebrate successes, learn from one another, and support the advancement of Indigenous rights and justice.
 We at the IBA are incredibly grateful for the support of our following sponsors who are making this year’s conference a possibility.

 Law Society of Alberta First Peoples Law

-The Indigenous Bar Association as usual will be allocating CPD Credits for the following law societies:
+The Indigenous Bar Association, as usual, is allocating CPD Credits for conference attendance (October 22, 23, and November 12) with the following law societies.